- What is Ethical Hacking?

 The Thrill of the Challenge

-The field of ethical hacking blends different talents together; investigating, coding, system administration, and puzzle-solving.
+The field of ethical hacking blends different talents together: investigating, coding, system administration, and puzzle-solving.
 Systems need to be analyzed for weaknesses, vulnerabilities must be located, and exploits have to be re-created either from scratch or not.
-It starts the finding of vulnerable systems and such obscure software exploits.
+It starts with the finding of vulnerable systems and such obscure software exploits.
 Finally, penetration tests detect holes, and penetration methods may help with this.
-It presents the very challenging puzzles that keep everything interesting, and where it is fun to play around with different possibilities and mentally “juggle” things.
+It presents the very challenging puzzles that keep everything interesting, and it is fun to play around with different possibilities and mentally “juggle” things.

 These professionals may simply savor the opportunity to flex their technical muscles and exercise their minds to solve these security puzzles.
 Imagine the satisfaction derived from crushing security roadblocks – it’s an intellectual high.